Do you want to improve patient safety in your healthcare organization?

 You need to be very systematic with your approach and how you implement patient safety in a healthcare environment.

-Today, I'm going to show you 9 ways that almost guarantees your facilities will run more effectively, and first and foremost safer.
+Today, I'm going to show you 9 ways that almost guarantees your facility will be safer and run more effectively.

 9 Patient Safety Challenges and Your Action Needed

 Communicate - Lack of Staff Communication Creates Adverse Events

 Effective communication seems like an easy concept to utilize in a healthcare facility.
 However, your staff (and maybe even you) may not properly communicate with each other, senior members, or staff in leadership positions due to fear of reprimands or feeling inferior.